Reducing overuse of antibiotics is key, but equally important is ensuring access to these essential medicines for those in need.

 Essential medicines lists

 As stated by WHO, “Essential medicines are intended to be available within the context of functioning health systems at all times in adequate amounts, in the appropriate dosage forms, with assured quality, and at a price the individual and the community can afford”.

 The WHO Model List of Essential Medicines provides guidance for the development of national and institutional essential medicine lists.
-These lists promote health equity and aim to assure availability of quality, affordable and effective medicines for treatment of widespread or high -priority diseases.
+A similar list has been developed by the OIE.
+The WHO list promotes health equity and aim to assure availability of quality, affordable and effective medicines for treatment of widespread or high -priority diseases.

-In 2017, the biggest revision to date of the antibiotics section of the essential medicines list was released.
-It provides advise on which antibiotics to use to treat common bacterial infections, and which antibiotics to save for severe disease.
-It recognizes the importance to optimize antibiotic use and reduce antibiotic resistance without restricting access.
-It categorizes antibiotics for the most common general infections into 3 groups:
+The essential medicines list provides advise on which antibiotics to use to treat common bacterial infections, and which antibiotics to save for severe disease.
+It categorizes antibiotics into 3 groups: